-Individual Development Plan (IDP) (Optional): The IDP provides a connection between the employee's career interests and needs to the organizational mission and priorities.
+Individual Development Plan (IDP): The IDP provides a connection between the employee's career interests and needs to the organizational mission and priorities.
 The employee and the rating official should develop goals together.
+All supervisors are required to have an IDP that is updated annually.
+Consistent with Personnel Bulletin 06-04: Supervisory Development (dated November 9, 2005), required training as well as individual training needs and development activities will be identified in the IDP.